apatte/cypress-api-automation-guild/README.md

 # API testing with Cypress

 Hello, and welcome to my Github page!
-This repo was created for my Automation Guild'24 Talk:
+This is the repo for my Automation Guild'24 Talk:
 **Accelerating API Testing: A Practical Guide to Automation with Cypress**

 It contains Cypress API tests that are based on the swagger documentation for the demo site called Petstore: https://petstore.swagger.io/